lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 ---
 layout: distill
 title: Variational inference is Bayesian inference is optimization
-description: a personal introduction to variational inference with an interactive demo
+description: an intro to variational inference with an interactive demo
 tags: variational-inference demos
 giscus_comments: false
 date: 2024-12-4